Here are my latest #Calorie Bargains to help you live a healthier life.

 I’ve met two of the people who are actually interviewed in the film – Joel Berg (NYC Coalition Against Hunger) and Jan Poppendieck (Hunter College Professor).

 How it works: From the film company: “50 million people in the U.S.one in four childrendon’t know where their next meal is coming from, despite our having the means to provide nutritious, affordable food for all Americans.
-Directors Kristi Jacobson and Lori Silverbush examine this issue through the lens of three people who are struggling with food insecurity: Barbie, a single Philadelphia mother who grew up in poverty and is trying to provide a better life for her two kids; Rosie, a Colorado fifth-grader who often has to depend on friends and neighbors to feed her and has trouble concentrating in school; and Tremonica, a Mississippi second-grader whose asthma and issues are exacerbated by the largely empty calories her hardworking mother can afford.”
+Directors Kristi Jacobson and Lori Silverbush examine this issue through the lens of three people who are struggling with food insecurity: Barbie, a single Philadelphia mother who grew up in poverty and is trying to provide a better life for her two kids; Rosie, a Colorado fifth-grader who often has to depend on friends and neighbors to feed her and has trouble concentrating in school; and Tremonica, a Mississippi second-grader whose asthma and #health issues are exacerbated by the largely empty calories her hardworking mother can afford.”

 Price: $14.96